 The eighth grade year in history, students study the roots of U.S. democracy and the founding documents.
 Students relate founding principles to contemporary events and issues.
 Working independently and cooperatively, students learn to “think and act like historians” by comparing, contrasting, and evaluating historical interpretations using primary and secondary sources.
 They consider the roles played by geography, culture, economics, and technology on the development of the United States.

-Gifted and Talented students will be provided appropriate differentiated instruction to help gifted students reach their maximum potential.
+Students in the Gifted and Talented Advanced Sections will be provided appropriate differentiated instruction to help gifted students reach their maximum potential.
 The exact activities will be determined according to the students’ various needs paired with the required Florida state learning standards.

 District adopted materials